 PLUS ALA omega 3 found in flaxseed is actually an ‘essential omega 3’ and can’t be synthesized by our bodies, which means that we have to consume it through our diet.

-Meanwhile, just 2 tablespoon of ground flaxseed per day provides 20-25% of your daily fiber needs.
+Meanwhile, just 2 tbsp of ground flaxseed per day provides 20-25% of your daily fiber needs.

 The lignans within flaxseed also do their bit for our bodies.
 Lignans may help in improving blood sugar levels – thus useful to those with type 2 diabetes.
 Lignans also contain antioxidants as well as plant-based estrogen, which help to promote hormonal balance in our bodies.